Skip to Content

 About the Mini Monster Clubhouse

 This is a soft play area for guests under 5 years old.
 Children must be supervised at all times.
-It’s a favorite for little ones that want to crawl, climb, and stretch their legs.
+It’s a favorite for little ones who want to crawl, climb, and stretch their legs.

 A toddler crawls through a tube in the Mini Monster Clubhouse at Sesame Place.